-What if there was a way to still enjoy this little ride of life?
+Shouldn’t we be trying our best, to enjoy this little ride of life?

-What if we set our alarms five minutes earlier, (Don’t bail on me here!) and with that time, kept our eyes closed and listed 10 things in our heads (pretending we’re still asleep!) that we are grateful for?
+What if we set our alarms five minutes earlier, (don’t bail on me here!) and with that time, kept our eyes closed and listed ten things in our heads (pretending we’re still asleep!) that we’re grateful for?

 When I first started this, I thought 10 were a lot of things to list, but our minds are incredible and before I knew it, I couldn’t stop at 10.
-My heart swelled at all the wonder and my days became easier and easier.
+My heart swelled with wonder, and my days became easier and easier.

 - The air in my lungs.

 - The rain.
-I am mesmerized by rain.
+I am mesmerised by rain.

 - The food in my belly.